Autoferry/autoferry.github.io/_posts/2020-04-09-trackinglocalization.md

 5. Detection and object recognition.
 Convolutional neural networks may be combined with standard thresholding and segmentation techniques.
 6. Multi-target tracking of MilliAmpere and other vessels.
 Fusion with GNSS data with and without RTK.

-If experiments should be too challenging to conduct, it is also possible to solve the entire project using the MilliAmpere digital twin.
+This is intended to be a project with a strong hands-on flavour, but for a more theoretically inclined student it is also possible to solve the entire project using the MilliAmpere digital twin.

 ## Proposed Tasks for the master thesis